polkadot-developers/docs-sandbox/source/docs/tutorials/01-build-local-blockchain.md

 To use the front-end template:

 1. Open a new terminal shell on your computer, change to the root directory where you installed the front-end template.

-1. Start the Front-end template by running the following command:
+1. Start the front-end template by running the following command:

    ```
    yarn start